How we use information about you

 The Government gives you the right to Opt Out of this use of your data.
 More information on what this means for you, and how to Opt Out is available online.

-The General Practice Data for Planning and Research scheme (GPDPRS)
+The UK General Practice Data for Planning and Research scheme (UK-GPDPRS)

 In addition to the above, the Government is planning to use information held in GP records to support a wide variety of research and analysis to help run and improve health and care services.
 This does not affect the information held by the Trust, but we are taking this opportunity to make you aware of this scheme, and to provide you with information on your right to opt out.

 More information about the scheme is available online.

 To opt out of the use of your data in this way you should complete the “Stop your GP surgery from sharing your data” opt-out form available online.

 The Trust Data Protection Officer would be happy to discuss any concerns you may have by using the contact details below: